cns-iu/hra-vccf-ftu-supporting-information/code/README.md

 The code has been split into four sections:
 ```
-	      1: Loading of the data and reference file
+	      a: Loading of the data and reference file
-	      2: Conversion of gene IDs and barcodes to readable format
+	      b: Conversion of gene IDs and barcodes to readable format
-	      3: Generate the csv file with cell type label, Ensembl ID, HGNC ID, HGNC Symbol and mean expression
+	      c: Generate the csv file with cell type label, Ensembl ID, HGNC ID, HGNC Symbol and mean expression
-	      4: Coversion of csv file to json file
+	      d: Coversion of csv file to json file

 ```
 #### Input Data